 The sturgeon would have been four or maybe five inches long last fall, but they are 10 to 14 inches now.
 More of the fish survive at the larger size.

-The pallid sturgeons are top-level predators, as the river was channeled and developed their numbers dropped.
+Page 2 of 3 - The pallid sturgeons are top-level predators, as the river was channeled and developed their numbers dropped.
 They are an indicator fish for ecosystem balance and scientists worried the their numbers were so low they would never recover.
 In the mid-1990s they began stocking the river.
 A male pallid sturgeon will not mature until it is six to eight years old, a female at eight or even 10 years old.
 Pallid sturgeon may range 400 to 500 miles on the river.

 When an unmarked pallid sturgeon is caught it gets a genetic test before it is used for breeding stock.
 If the bloodline is clear scientists map out breeding pairs to give the hatchery the most diverse stock.